-Inputs: Commissioner and CCoA staff participation in events and policy discussions, expertise of California Foundation on Aging (CFoA) board members, input and technical support of subject matter experts and consultants
+Inputs: Commissioner and CCoA staff participation in events and policy discussions, expertise of California Foundation on Aging board members, input and technical support of subject matter experts and consultants.

-- 1. Explore rebranding the Commission on Aging to champion a universal bold, inclusive vision of aging across the lifespan and reflect a strong, positive image of aging. - 2.
-Raise the visibility of the Commission and priority initiatives and promote a vibrant and positive image of aging.
+- 1. Raise the visibility, as resources allow, of the Commission and priority initiatives. - 2.
+Champion a universal bold and inclusive vision of aging across the lifespan and reflect a strong, positive image of aging.

-Outputs/Progress Indicators: presentations by Commissioners and CCoA staff, participation in events, collaboration with CFoA, grant proposal, presentations from leads of other rebranding initiatives such as Age Strong Commission (Boston) and CDA, presentation from rebranding communications experts, strategy for rebranding the Commission, communication toolkits (as resources allow)
+Outputs/Progress Indicators: presentations by Commissioners and CCoA staff, participation in events, presentations from communications experts, communication toolkits (as resources allow), distribution of information and materials via AgeWatch and social media.